Growing rice, growing prosperity – empowering the women of Yawboadi

 One of the group members, Hawa Yakuba, has this to say about how she has benefited from this IGA;

 “I am a farmer living in the Yaw Boadi community in the Asanti region.
 I am part of the group undertaking Income Generating Activities (IGAs).
 Previously, I used to cultivate rice but I always had low yields.
 My biggest harvest has been a bag of rice.
-Since joining the IGA, I have been trained on good agronomic practices on rice farming.
+Since joining the IGA, I have been trained in good agronomic practices on rice farming.
 We were also supported with seedlings and tools to start the farm.
 For the first time, I harvested six bags of rice.
-The money I made from the sale of the harvest was invested into my children’s education and a potion e-invested into the farm.”
+The money I made from the sale of the harvest was invested into my children’s education and a portion re-invested into the farm.”

-This IGA group, which has metaphorized into a self-help group (SHG) known as “the Life and Unity Association”, has shown great promise of surviving beyond the lifespan of the project.
+This IGA group, which has developed into a self-help group (SHG) known as “the Life and Unity Association”, has shown great promise of surviving beyond the lifespan of the project.
 The change is so great that community leaders are seeing it.

 According to the Assembly Member for the Community, Bismarck Kombert,

 “I must say ICI has really empowered the women here through this rice farming.
 “ICI ama Mmaa no anya power”.
 Previously, the women were not making much money from rice farming due to low yields.
 They were also not working together.
-With the support from ICI and the constant supervision of the crop extension officer from the Department of Agriculture, there has been significant improvement in the way the women cultivate their rice.
+With support from ICI and the constant supervision of the crop extension officer from the Department of Agriculture, there has been significant improvement in the way the women cultivate their rice.
 Their yields have increased and we now see them working together.
 We also see them contributing more to the development of the community.
 They have become very helpful in supporting with the household income which did not use to be the case before.
 The women are also more involved in decision making in the community now because of the key role they are playing.
-Now, we have more food in the community because they of their efforts.
+Now, we have more food in the community because of their efforts.
 They participate more in community meetings and are also quick to contribute towards development initiatives in the community.
 This is because they now have the financial resources and the confidence to do that.
 They are also the only women in the community who have been awarded by the Assembly in the community.
 This has brought a lot of prestige to our small community.
 Thanks to ICI for empowering the women in Yaw Boadi.
 I will do my best, with other community leaders, to ensure that support their growth any way we can.
 We want this group to grow stronger and better than we see now because we can see their impact and commitment.”

 The group, as part of their guidelines and planned actions, have agreed to work towards acquiring a milling machine.
-They will also be giving out low interest loans to members in need of financial assistance.
-As a way of giving back to Yaw boadi, the secretary for the group, Mr. Appiah laid out more aspirations for the group in relation to the future of the children.
+They will also be giving out low-interest loans to members in need of financial assistance.
+As a way of giving back to Yawboadi, the secretary for the group, Mr Appiah laid out more aspirations for the group in relation to the future of the children.

 “We are looking at not just providing a protective environment for just our children but also for all other children in the community.
 We hope to work hard so we can help needy children by providing educational support in the form of school materials and scholarships.
 This will go a long way to help eliminate child labour from our community.